-In this setup, by choosing the flow in a geometrically distinguished way the constructed Riemannian three-spaces will possess various desirable properties.
-In particular, if the shift is determined by solving an elliptic equation for one of its scalar potentials, regardless of the choice made for the lapse, the $\mathscr{S}_\rho$ leaves form an inverse mean curvature foliation of $\Sigma$.
-Then, an integro-differential expression is derived---referring only to the area and the lapse---that can be used to guarantee the non-negativity of the Geroch mass and another one characterizing its $\rho$-dependence.
-It is also shown that Geroch mass can be viewed as a generalization of the quasi-local mass defined by Bartnik \cite{Bartnik} in context of quasi-spherical foliations.
-In addition, whenever the constructed Riemannian three-space happens to be asymptotically flat and the integral of the integro-differential expression is non-negative then the positive mass theorem holds.
-If, in addition, one of the $\mathscr{S}_\rho$ leaves is a minimal surface in $\Sigma$ then the Penrose inequality is also satisfied.
+The basic ingredient of the proposed construction is a smooth one-parameter family of Riemannian two-metrics $\widehat{\gamma}_{AB}$ on a topological two-sphere $\mathscr{S}$, parameterized by $\rho$.
+In the simplest case, these two spheres can be assembled into a smooth three-manifold $\Sigma$ foliated by a one-parameter family of topological two-spheres.
+Accordingly, $\Sigma$ is expected (at least locally) to be a product space $\mathbb{R}\times\mathscr{S}$.
+(For more precise specifications, see section\,\ref{sec: prelim}.)
+At this kinematical level, in addition to the Riemannian two-metrics $\widehat{\gamma}_{AB}$ on the $\mathscr{S}_\rho$ level sets, we only have a flow that is lacing the $\mathscr{S}_\rho$ level sets into a three-manifold $\Sigma$.
+The smooth Riemannian three-spaces, with metric $h_{ij}$, on this three-manifold are constructed by choosing suitable lapse and shift on $\Sigma$.
+The shift is chosen by solving an elliptic equation, \eqref{eq: shift_chi}, for one of its scalar potentials.
+This guarantees immediately---regardless of choice made for the other potential or the lapse---that the $\mathscr{S}_\rho$ level sets form a smooth inverse mean curvature foliation of $\Sigma$.
+Assuming that such a foliation has been fixed on $\Sigma$, a new integrodifferential expression, referring only to the area of the level sets and the lapse function, is also derived that can be used to quantify the Geroch mass.
+It is also shown that the quasi-local mass introduced by Bartnik \cite{Bartnik} in quasi-spherical foliations can be viewed as a special case of the Geroch mass.
+Besides, whenever the constructed Riemannian three-space happens to be asymptotically flat, and the $\rho$-integral of the aforementioned integrodifferential expression is non-negative, then the positive mass theorem holds.
+If, besides, one of the $\mathscr{S}_\rho$ level sets is a minimal surface in $\Sigma$, then the Penrose inequality is also guaranteed to be satisfied.

-It is important to be emphasized that the proposed construction does not require the scalar curvature of the constructed three-metric to be non-negative.
-Thereby the yielded Riemannian three-geometries will automatically accommodate non-maximal timeslices which could not be treated in \cite{HusIlm97,HusIlm01,Bray01,Bray09}.
+The proposed construction is distinguished from any of the former ones in that no {\it a priori} restriction is imposed on the scalar curvature of the constructed three-geometry.
+In particular, the constructed three-geometries will automatically accommodate non-maximal timeslices, which are out of the validity range of all the former discussions in \cite{HusIlm97, HusIlm01, Bray01, Bray09}.